softamo/gitter-rest-api/README.md

 ## Usage

-If you want to use the library in Micronaut application, the library registers in the Micronaut's application context beans of type `como.softamo.gitter.restapi.GitterApi` and `como.softamo.gitter.restapi.BlockingGitterApi` if you have a bean of type `GitterConfiguration`.
+If you want to use the library in a Micronaut application, the library registers in the Micronaut's application context beans of type `como.softamo.gitter.restapi.GitterApi` and `como.softamo.gitter.restapi.BlockingGitterApi` if you have a bean of type `GitterConfiguration`.
 Providing configuration for your gitter token, registers a bean of type `GitterConfiguration.

 ```yaml
 gitter: